 The Company uses various derivative financial instruments to mitigate interest rate risk.
 The Company uses forward commitments to both purchase and sell mortgage backed securities to facilitate customer transactions and as a means to hedge related exposure to interest rate risk in certain inventory positions.
-Additionally, the Company uses U.S. Treasury, corporate bond and Eurodollar futures, options and municipal market data ("MMD") rate locks to hedge changes in the fair value of its securities.
+Additionally, the Company uses U.S. treasury and Eurodollar futures, options, credit default swaps and municipal market data ("MMD") rate locks to hedge changes in the fair value of its securities.